KasparEtter/ef1p/internet/index.md

 It doesn't matter on which link router A receives such communications.
 The router also keeps track of how costly each route is.
-The cost can either be in terms of [network delay](https://en.wikipedia.org/wiki/Network_delay) or the economic cost of the transmission
-(what different providers charge each other).
+The cost can either be in terms of [network delay](https://en.wikipedia.org/wiki/Network_delay) or the economic cost of the transmission, based on what providers charge each other.
-In this example, router A forwards all communications for nodes starting with C on link 4 because the associated cost is lower than the cost for link 3 (via router B).
+In this example, router A forwards all communications for nodes starting with C on link 4 because the associated cost is lower than the cost for link 3 via router B.

 <details markdown="block">
 <summary markdown="span" id="forwarding-tables">